 Work Related Learning

 Could YOU help the school?
 Carshalton High School for Girls has a comprehensive careers and work related learning programme.
 We are not looking for a huge commitment.
-We are trying to build up a contact file of parents to enhance our work related curriculum.
-If you think could help then please click on the link below to the Work Related Learning Form.
+We are trying to build up a contact file of parents and employers to enhance our work related curriculum.
+If you think could help then please get in touch with

 Further useful documentation is available at the bottom of this page.